jordanlevy001/Machine-Learning-Explained/README.md

 Looking above at the contour plot of J(theta0, theta1) above, we want to find the minimum value of J(theta0, theta1), which is the smallest oval (global minimum) in the 2D contour plot.
 Once we have the contour plot, we can use a method such as ordinary least squares or **GRADIENT DESCENT** to find the minimum of J(theta0, theta1).
 Once we have the minimum values of theta0 and theta1, those values are used for h(x) and the regression line is plotted to the training data.

 ### Gradient Descent

+Gradient descent is an efficient function to find the minimum values of J(theta0, theta1).
+This method is used in linear regression and other machine learning algorithms.
+Gradient descent will start at a point (theta0, theta1), and take small steps to try to find the local minimum.
+If we start at a different point, we may end up a at a different local minimum.

+The gradient descent algorithm: